Kris Radlinski: International career

-Comeback

-In June 2006 Radlinski came out of retirement and returned to Wigan for the remainder of 2006's Super League XI, playing for "no fee" to aid the team during their personnel struggles that year.
-He once again retired at the conclusion of the season.

-Post-retirement

-In 2007, Radlinski was awarded an MBE for his services to rugby league.
+Coaching and management

-Radlinski returned to Wigan during the 2009 season to take a scholarship coaching role.
-As well as publishing an autobiography entitled Simply Rad, he was given a place on the England coaching staff for the 2009 Four Nations tournament.
+Durin the 2009 season, Radlinski returned to Wigan, taking up a scholarship coaching role.
+He was given a place on the England coaching staff for the 2009 Four Nations tournament.
 On 1 December 2009, Radlinski was appointed Rugby General Manager at Wigan, working alongside new head coach Michael Maguire.

+In 2014, Radlinski was appointed as an Executive Director of Wigan Warriors before being promoted to CEO on New Years Day 2023.
+Radlinski was a key figure in securing Wigan's place at the 2025 Rugby League Las Vegas event.

+Other work

+Radlinski published his autobiography entitled Simply Rad in 2009.